Seafood Fresh off the Boat

 $25-$32.
 142 Decatur St., Cape May, (609) 884-3449, www.finscapemay.com

 The Lobster House

-Much of the seafood on the menu is delivered right to the restaurant’s dock by a commercial fishing fleet.
-You can watch the fishermen work as you dine.
-If you’re a locavore, order the Cape May Salts oysters, the scallops, and the New Jersey clams prepared in a variety of ways.
-For drinks, apps, and lunch outdoors, ask for a seat on the permanently docked Schooner America.
+Much of the seafood on the menu is delivered right to the restaurant’s dock by a commercial fishing fleet, and you can watch the fishermen work as you dine.
+If you’re a locavore, order the Cape May Salts, the scallops, and the New Jersey clams prepared in a variety of ways.
+For drinks, apps, and lunch outdoors, ask for a seat on the permanently docked Schooner American.

 $19.25-$48.50.
 906 Schellengers Landing Road, Fisherman’s Wharf, Cape May, (609) 884-8296, www.thelobsterhouse.com